GetResponse/DevZone/API/README.md

 ```

 If you iterate through your contact list and personalize every call then you’re doing it wrong!
 It can be compared to sending a group of passengers from city A to B, but every passenger travels in his own train.
-Correct way of sending personalized content is to use Dynamic Content syntax (check campaign_or_contact_info section) and send newsletter once to a group of people:
+Correct way of sending personalized content is to use [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC#campaign_or_contact_or_message_info) syntax for campaign or contact or message info and then send newsletter once to a group of people:

 ```json
     [